Skip to main content

 nobgp upgrade

-Upgrade the agent to the latest or a specific version.
+Upgrade the agent to its release-channel version (default) or a specific version.

 Usage: